intuit/model-simulator/README.md

 [![CircleCI](https://circleci.com/gh/intuit/model-simulator/tree/main.svg?style=svg)](https://circleci.com/gh/intuit/model-simulator/tree/main)

-The main purpose of `model-sim` is to serve as a placeholder model to enable testing other tools and workflows.
+The main purpose of `model-simulator` is to serve as a placeholder model to enable testing other tools and workflows.
 It is a Docker image that can be run locally and on AWS SageMaker.
 It simulates varying response times, returning error codes, reading artifacts, logging messages, and other model behaviors.

 This repo started with the